I’m in the hard holding space.

 The in between space, waiting for each next breath, each next step, having faith that healing can happen, that peace is possible.
 The world feels so heavy and full of darkness right now.
-I grieve over the war and violence in the world, I grieve with my fellow countrymen over the unfathomable corruption and devastating policy-makings of our government, over the unthinkable and compounding acts of violence and what it means for the future of our children and our planet.
+I grieve over the war and suffering in the world, I grieve with my fellow countrymen, over the unthinkable and compounding acts of violence and what it means for the future of our children and our planet.

 It’s been a hard waiting.
 It’s been a good while now.
 Breathing, believing.
 Praying.
 And waiting.

-There should be a meme out there that just says “Sometimes things are just shitty for awhile.”
-Because ain’t that the truth of life?
-It isn’t being negative.
-Actually it feels quite liberating when you remember that its normal for things to suck for awhile.
-But then they get better.
-Then suck again.
-And then its wonderful.
-And not everything hard is necessarily something that has to be (or can be) fixed at the moment.
+There should be a meme out there that just says “Sometimes things are just shitty.”
+Because that’s the truth of life.
+It isn’t being “negative”.
+Actually it feels quite liberating when you remember that it’s normal for things to suck for awhile, maybe sometimes for a long while.
+Then they get better.
+Then they suck again.
+And then it’s wonderful.
+And then there’s pain again.
+And not everything hard is necessarily something that has to be (or can be) fixed, at least not in the moment.
 Like the world right now.